lazywithclass/project-lamp/website/book/chapter2.markdown

     _     ->
       error "arithmetic on non-number"%}

-This allows us to condense our implementation for the number valued expressions:
+This allows us to significanlty condense our implementation:
 ```haskell
 interp _ (Num i)   = N i
 interp e (Sub x y) = N (calcValue e (-) x y)
 interp e (Mul x y) = N (calcValue e (*) x y)
 ```
 #### b.
 Boolean and Branching Expressions
-We now have to handle the `Term` expressions for:
+In this section, we handle the `Term` expressions for:
 ```haskell
 IsZero Term | If Term Term Term
 ```

-These aren't too different from number valued expressions, except for the fact that `IsZero` returns a `Boolean` expression, `(B b)`, while `If` returns whatever type its branches have depending on the value of its first `Term`.
+These aren't too different from number valued expressions, except for the fact that `IsZero` returns a `Boolean` `Value`, `(B b)`, while `If` returns a value of the type of its branches.

 Let's start with `IsZero`.
-To implement its functionality, we must first interpret the `Term` passed to `IsZero`, then determine whether or not the resulting value is the value `(N 0.0)`:
+To implement its functionality, we first interpret the `Term` passed to `IsZero`, then determine whether or not the resulting value is the value `(N 0.0)`:
 ```haskell
 interp e (IsZero x)  =
   B $ case interp e x of